 What good are sandspur?

 My friend has a burr infestation.
 She views it as a beneficial dog deterrent.
 She says her small dog stays out of that area, which borders a moderately trafficked road.
 Do you have a similar experience?
 Please share, I’d love to hear of it.

 Plagued by sandspur?
-Take action before they emerge!!
+Take action before they emerge next spring.

-Pre-emergence herbicide can be an effective tool in controlling sandspur.
-Pre-emergent indicates the product should be in place before the seed germinates.
+Properly applied, pre-emergence herbicide in effective in controlling sandspur.
+The pre-emergent product should be in place before the seed germinates.
 We know air temperature, soil temperature and soil moisture influence germination.

 By understanding the life cycle of Southern Sandbur (Cenchrus echinatus) and the Coast or Field Sandspur (C. spinifex) we can better control this grass-like weed.
 Sandspur is an annual plant.
 It germinates from seed, grows and produces fruit (the burr) in one growing season.

 Pre-emergence herbicide, used according to label recommendations, inhibits growth BEFORE you see above ground leaf.
 Follow label recommendations to incorporate and activate the product.
 Control is enhanced with irrigation or rainfall immediately following application.
 The chemical barrier must present in the soil before the seed comes up.
 Once leaves are present, a pre-emergent herbicide is not effective on that plant.

 Pre-emergence herbicide may be purchased at big box store and garden centers.
 Follow label recommendations.
 The following are listed by active ingredient and not brand name.
 These are safe for use on bahia grass, St. Augustine, centipede and Bermuda grass when used according to the label.